 United States Environmental Protection Agency

 Head over to epa.gov/earthday for a variety of Earth Day resources.
-Learn about the history of Earth Day, watch Earth Day videos, find out how to be an eco-conscious consumer, and explore classroom project resources and lessons.
+Learn about the history of Earth Day, watch Earth Day videos, and find out how to be an eco-conscious consumer.
+Plus, explore classroom project resources and lessons.

 PBS LearningMedia

 Search a large range of free resources by grade level, subject, and resource type.
-PBSLearningMedia.org offers lesson plans, documents, images, audio files, and videos from popular PBS television series.
+PBSLearningMedia.org offers lesson plans, images, videos and more from popular PBS television series.

 Teaching History

 Find a collection of activities, quizzes and lessons at TeachingHistory.org.
-Students can explore the history of Earth Day, conservation, and primary sources related to the environment.
+Students can explore the history of Earth Day, conservation, and other topics related to the environment.

 Science NetLinks

 Prepare for Earth Day using Science NetLinks lessons and resources.
-Find teacher-friendly lessons, printables, audio files, videos, interactive and hands-on materials covering a variety of topics including conservation, ecosystems, ecology, and more.
+Find teacher-friendly lessons, printables, audio files, videos, interactive and hands-on materials.
+These resources cover a variety of topics like conservation, ecosystems, ecology, and more.

 Activities